MassOS-Linux/MassOS/installation-guide.md

 # Release Notes
 This is the development version of MassOS.
 It contains the upcoming changes for the next version of MassOS, however it is subject to change before the final release:

+- Switched the default application menu to Whisker Menu.
 - Added xfsprogs (for XFS filesystem support).
 - Fixed AppArmor Python bindings with Python 3.10+.
 - Added MassOS ASCII art for Neofetch.
 - Added MassOS container tool, which is a utility for creating/managing containers for several GNU/Linux distributions.
+- Added cdrtools, a collection of small utilities for working with ISO9660 images.
 - Added dmg2img, a very small utility for converting Apple DMG disk images to standard disk image files.

 It also includes the following upgraded software: